NeuroTechX/ntx_slack_archive/general.md

  >I put it in a text to speech app called @voice and went for a walk.
 It's a great way to exercise

+7/9/2017 7:53 PM

+ **lai_london** :

+ >rashi  Hypnosis, and the associated areas seem interesting but Im always slightly skeptical of claims that are made, the link you provided looks interesting.